helix-editor/helix/README.md

 # Truecolor

-Avoid terminals without [Truecolor](https://github.com/termstandard/colors#not-supporting-truecolor) support.
-The default theme requires Truecolor.
-You may also select a theme that is prefixed with `base_16_` to avoid the need for Truecolor support.
+The default theme requires a terminal with [Truecolor](https://github.com/termstandard/colors#not-supporting-truecolor) support.
+Alternatively, you can select a theme prefixed with `base_16_` to avoid this requirement.

 # Contributing